Changes in travel trends and prospects post-Covid-19

 With the availability of the Covid-19 vaccine, people will start to venture out and travel will slowly return but travel will never be the same again.
-The scare of contracting the virus will be there and will stay for a long time.
+The scare of contracting the virus will be there.
+And it will stay for a long time.

 Covid-19 is changing the way we travel

 As countries slowly and cautiously re-open their borders and welcome travelers back this year, places of interest may not be as crowded as before.
 The pandemic will change the way people plan vacations.
-They will become more cautious about booking flights, hotels, and attractions and go for those that are flexible and refundable in case travel dates have to be adjusted.
+They will become more cautious about booking flights, hotels, and attractions.
+More people will go for travel bookings that are flexible and refundable in case travel dates have to be adjusted.

 Travelers may also lean toward a preference in destinations.
-This means people may start looking more into outdoor attractions with wide-open spaces like national parks, and formerly crowded popular destinations like theme parks may be seeing fewer visitors.
+This means people may start looking more into outdoor attractions with wide-open spaces.
+The usually crowded popular destinations like theme parks may be seeing fewer visitors.
 An advantage of this is lines will be shorter and social distancing can be practiced.